nickeblewis/nicklewis.net.7/blog/how-this-site-is-built.md

   I want to document the work that I do, so that I can create better blog and marketing content to describe it to a broader audience
 ---
+## Introduction
+The old nicklewis.net website was moved to nicklewis.online a little while ago, so that I can retire it to a certain degree and instead develop the site using more modern JavaScript tools.
 ## JamStack
 ## JavaScript
 ## VueJS